So, you’re probably wondering what there is to do in Ottawa when you’re not square dancing… Well the answer is: quite a lot!

 Canada’s capital is home to some amazing art installations.

-From historic statues and monuments to creative outdoor art installations, there is so much to see and do but don’t forget to visit the National Gallery of Canada to see the world-famous Maman giant spider and view some amazing paintings and sculptures.
+From historic statues and monuments to creative outdoor art installations, there is so much to see and do.
+Also don’t forget to visit the National Gallery of Canada to see the world-famous Maman giant spider and view some amazing paintings and sculptures.